 The easiest and initially cheapest ways to start are with online marketplaces.
 Amazon and Etsy are some of the best known, but stores like Redbubble and Threadless allow you to just print right on their clothes, and sell right on their marketplaces.
 This is incredibly easy because these marketplaces already have a lot of traffic, and they’re specifically made for t-shirt selling from private designers (not corporations).

 Renee (my wife) and I built our store on Shopify.
-At only $29/month it’s super cheap to have your own store, and as you own it, you not only don’t have to pay the commissions that online marketplaces would take, but you have more control over pricing, making your products easier to sell.
+At only $29/month it’s reasonably cheap to have your own store, and as you own it, you not only don’t have to pay the commissions that online marketplaces would take, but you have more control over pricing, making your products easier to sell.

 This is the approach I will focus on the most.